xrdocs/ncs5500/_tutorials/ncs5500-routing-resource-with-2020-internet.md

 </pre>
 </div>

-That places us somewhere between 2018 and 2019 on the estimation with built from the potaroo info.
+That places us somewhere between 2018 and 2019 on the estimation we built from the potaroo info.
 We will start from 2019 and calculate what needs to be advertised on top of our full views.

 A simple substraction will tell us how many routes "extra" we need to advertise to simulate the growth along the years: